rust-unofficial/too-many-lists/src/second-iter-mut.md

 We have just implemented a piece of code that takes a singly-linked list, and returns a mutable reference to every single element in the list at most once.
 And it's statically verified to do that.
 And it's totally safe.
-And we didn't have to do anything crazy.
+And we didn't have to do anything wild.

 That's kind of a big deal, if you ask me.
 There are a couple reasons why this works: